Lutetia: Aqueduct

-The source of the aqueduct was in the hills outside the city at Rungis and Wissou in the present department of the Essonne where a collection tank was excavated.
+The source of the aqueduct was in the hills outside the city at Rungis and Wissous in the present department of the Essonne where a collection tank was excavated.
 The aqueduct was built in the second half of the 1st century AD mainly to supply the monumental public baths of Cluny.
 The aqueduct could deliver an estimated 2000 m3 of water a day.
 The masonry and cement conduit, about 1/2 metre wide and 3/4 metre deep, was mainly below ground level over the distance of 26 kilometres to the city.
-The major obstacle it faced was crossing the valley of the river Biévre where the conduit was raised on arches, some of which still exist in the Valley of Arcueil-Cachan.
+The major obstacle it faced was crossing the valley of the river Bièvre where the conduit was raised on arches, some of which still exist in the Valley of Arcueil-Cachan.

 Vestiges of the aqueduct have been discovered in several places including under the Institute Curie.

 The Île de la Cité

 Beginning in 307 AD, the increasing number of invasions of Gaul by Germanic tribes forced the Lutetians to abandon a large part of the city on the left bank, and to move to the Île de la Cité.

 Vestiges of Roman buildings on the island, including baths, were found under the parvis of Notre-Dame in 1965 and can be seen today.
 The rampart was about two metres tall with a wooden walkway and, like most of the buildings on the island, was built from stone brought from the demolished buildings on the left bank.

 A modest headquarters or "Palace" was constructed at the west end of the island, where the Palais de Justice is today.
 One was the residence and headquarters of the Roman military commander, and the temporary residence of two Emperors during the military campaigns.
 It was probably here that Julian was proclaimed emperor by his troops in 361.

 Another important building on the island was the civic basilica, fulfilling the judicial functions transferred from the Left Bank.
 It stood between the modern Rue de la Cité and the Tribunal de Commerce, near where the flower market is today.
 It was discovered in 1906 during the construction of the Paris Metro station.
 It was 70 x 35 m with a central nave.
 The entrance was probably on the Rue de la Cité, the Cardo Maximus which crossed the island and connected the bridges.